L3-nny/Phase-3-Project/README.md

 Analyzing a bank's customer data to identify key segments that are most likely to convert to the bank's insurance products.
 By understanding which factors influence a customer's decision to subscribe to the insurance service, it is easier to develop targeted strategies to improve conversion rates, optimize marketing efforts, and ultimately increase revenue for the bank.

 ### Data Understanding
-In this folder, `dataset` is a datasets from
+In this folder, `dataset` is a dataset from
 * [Kaggle](https://www.kaggle.com/)

 #### Data Description